US tax filing for Americans in Korea

 US citizens and green-card holders living in Korea file a US federal return (Form 1040) every year, reporting worldwide income.
 Korean salary from a chaebol employer or local SME translates to wages on Line 1; Korean national and local income tax paid becomes a Foreign Tax Credit on Form 1116, or your wages can be excluded under the Foreign Earned Income Exclusion (Form 2555) up to the annual cap, whichever produces the better US result.

 If your aggregate foreign financial accounts exceed $10,000 at any point during the year, you also file an FBAR (FinCEN Form 114).
 Form 8938 (FATCA) attaches to the 1040 at higher thresholds.
-Both cover Korean bank accounts, local brokerage accounts, and NPS balances.
+Both cover Korean bank accounts and local brokerage accounts, but NPS balances are exempt.

 Things that trip up American taxpayers in Korea specifically